ntsw2001/tvsys/README.md

 1. 'api' is includes some functions for management.
 2. 'app_basic' includes basic functions.
 3. 'app_database' is designed for setting models.
-4. 'app_utils' includes some functions for authentication.
+4. 'app_utils' includes some functions for authentication and others.
 5. 'frontend' is the main dir for the frontend.
 6. 'tvsys' is the main Diango booting dir.